 Aiming at utilization of nuclear fusion energy with magnetically confined plasmas, we are studying transport, global instabilities, energetic particles, and control schemes with electromagnetic waves in fusion plasmas.

 ■ Nuclear Materials

-Our research topics are mainly focused on safe uses of nuclear energy and more reliable disposal of radioactive wastes in terms of nuclear materials and nuclear chemistry.
+Our research topics are mainly focused on safety of nuclear reactors and more reliable disposal of radioactive wastes in terms of nuclear materials and physical chemistry.